 Wicked

-Concept, Title Treatment, Theatrical Key Art
+Scope: Title Treatment, Theatrical Key Art, Out-of-Home

 The project aimed to design a teaser campaign for Wicked that builds anticipation while keeping Elphaba’s character hidden.
 The focus was on using symbolic storytelling through her hat, broom, and arm to hint at her presence and journey.